AnalyticalGraphicsInc/STKCodeExamples/StkAutomation/Matlab/Problem_Specific/README.md

 * Licenses: Free, Integration, CAT
 * Other Scripts: N/A
-* Scenario: Scenario with Satellite1 and AdvCAT1
+* Scenario: Create or open a scenario with a Satellite named Satellite1 and an AdvCAT object named AdvCAT1

 ---